todogroup/osposurvey/2020/questions.md

 * Other (please specify)
 >LH, note for survey coding, 4/22/20 - added "Security".
 Changed word to "evangelism"

-NEW question

-11. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
+12. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
 * Very likely to increase
 * Somewhat likely to increase
 * Neutral
 * Somewhat likely to decrease
 * Very likely to decrease
 * Don't know
+>LH, note for coding, 4/22/20, new question

-12. How long ago was the program established?
+13. How long ago was the program established?
 * 0-2 years
 * 3-5 years
 * 6-10 years
 * More than 10 years
-* Don't know

-NEW question

-13. How many employees are part of your open source program?
-* 0 (no dedicated staff yet)
-* 1
-* 2-4
-* 5-9
-* 10+
 * Don't know

 14. What are the areas where your company has most benefited from the open source program?
 (Check all that apply)